Many of us use thermometers outside the window. Maybe someone also uses them indoors. And how about hygrometers?

 IndoorBreathing Favorite Products for Monitoring Temperature and Humidity

-Honeywell water detection alarms specifically monitor for water leaks inside and around your property.
-At the first signs of leaks, freezes, or excess humidity, the detector can alert your smartphone.
+Honeywell water detection alarms monitor for water leaks inside and around your property.
+The detector can alert your smartphone at the first signs of leaks, freezes, or excess humidity.

 - Works with the Honeywell Lyric App.